Sally-Ann Hart

-Sally-Ann Hart (born 6 March 1968) is a British politician who has been the member of parliament (MP) for Hastings and Rye since 2019.
+Sally-Ann Hart (born 6 March 1968) is a British politician who was the member of parliament (MP) for Hastings and Rye from 2019 to 2024.
 A member of the Conservative Party, she succeeded Amber Rudd, the former home secretary.

-Before her election as an MP, Hart was a magistrate in Hastings and was elected as a councillor on Rother District Council.
+Early life and career

+Hart grew up in Hexham, Northumberland.
+She studied geography at King's College London before qualifying as a lawyer and working for a law firm in the City of London.
+She went on to become a solicitor and then a magistrate in Hastings with a focus on family law, and she has cited this work as one of her motivations for becoming a member of parliament.
+Before her election as an MP, Hart was a magistrate in Hastings.

 Political career

 Councillor

 The first elected position Hart was elected to was as a councillor representing the Eastern Rother ward on Rother District Council in East Sussex.
 First elected in 2015, she was re-elected in 2019.
 On the council, Hart held the position of cabinet member for tourism and culture.

 Member of parliament

 Hart stood as the Conservative Party candidate for North West Durham at the 2017 general election.
 Receiving 16,516 votes (34.5%), she failed to be elected by 8,792 votes, finishing in second place behind the Labour Party candidate, Laura Pidcock.

 At the 2019 general election, Hart was selected to stand as the Conservative candidate for Hastings and Rye.
 At a constituency hustings on 5 December 2019, she was asked about an article she had shared on Facebook which suggested that people with learning difficulties should not be guaranteed a minimum wage.
 She defended the view, and said "it's about the happiness to work" and that "some people with learning difficulties, they don't understand about money".
 In a statement made to The Guardian, Hart said, "I was trying to emphasise that more needs to be done to help those with learning disabilities into the workplace and having properly paid work.
 My comments have been taken out of context, but I do apologise if any offence or alarm has been caused."

 Hart was elected as MP for Hastings and Rye 12 December 2019 with 26,896 votes (49.6%) and a majority of 4,043 votes, an increase from the previous majority of 346.

 In December 2019, an inquiry was initiated by the Conservative Party into Hart after it was discovered that, in 2017, she had shared a video which contained the conspiracy theory that the Jewish billionaire George Soros controls the European Union.
 She liked a comment underneath the video which said "Ein Reich" ("One Empire"), a Nazi slogan.
 A second investigation was opened days later over her sharing a blog post, in January 2017, by the anti-Islam activist Cheri Berens.
 Hart described the blog, in which Berens condemned the 2017 Women's March against US President Donald Trump as being used to promote a "Muslim agenda", as an "affecting read".